mchmarny/kadvice/README.md

 	--image="gcr.io/cloudylabs-public/kexport:0.3.3"
 ```

-The resulting BigQuery schema will look like this
+The resulting BigQuery table schema (`metrics`) will look like this:

 | Field name     | Type      | Mode     |
 | -------------- | --------- | -------- |